dayton-outar/shillings/docs/BRANDING/POSITIONING.md

 >
 > The new campaign was just conventional brag-and-boast advertising.

 ## Chapter 5.
-You Cen't Get There from Here
+You Can't Get There from Here

 > Today a company can have a great product, a great sales force, a great advertising campaign and still fail miserably if it happens to be in a position in which “you can’t get there from here.”
 No matter how many millions it is prepared to spend.
 >